So much of the photography content on the Internet is about one thing: people want to be better photographers.

 Really it’s not that simple I suppose.
-It’s not a lack of content — because goddamn, there’s an infinite amount — but rather a lack of applicability.
-Once you reach an endgame state, there are no more tutorials to make you better.
+It’s not a lack of content — because damn, there’s nearly an infinite amount — but rather a lack of applicability.
+Once you reach the endgame state there are no more tutorials to make you better.
 There are no easy answers to the question, “How do I get better at photography?”
-You already understand the thirds rule of composition, and you at least have heard about the golden ratio and other compositional rules.
+You already understand the thirds rule of composition, and you have heard about the golden ratio and other compositional rules.
 You’ve probably developed an automatic eye to utilize those.

 Get started with something, anything.
-Is your ideal photography clearer?
+Is your ideal photography clear?
 Is it emotional?
 Is it warm?
-Is it cold? you can find one word, I guarantee it.
+Is it cold?
+You can find one word, I guarantee it.
 Then find two words.
-Then three.
 It isn’t easy, nothing valuable is easy.
-But find words and apply the internet to them, or even just take it to discussion.
+But find words and apply the internet to them, or even just take it to discussion with other interested people.
 Generate more vocabulary.
 Google that vocabulary.
-Think about what you already know about processing, shooting, seeing — and apply that concept.
-Apply several concepts!
-Snowball it, get exponential growth happening.
+Think about what you already know about processing, shooting, seeing and apply that to the concepts you’re trying to master.

 Now the game is structure — what is your structure?
-What lets you stay with this medium after the novelty of shooting vanilla images wears off?
+What lets you stay with this medium after the novelty of shooting sunsets and cat photos wears off?
 Because it will, trust me.
 You will shoot and forget so many images that you will learn that some are just worth experiencing and not recording.
 But once you have that realization, what then?

 So what story would you tell?
 A day in the life?
 The struggle of the working man?
 The horror of war?
 In every single worthy thing there is a story to tell.
-Sh*t, tell the story of the small.
+Tell the story of the small.
 Tell the story of insects.
 It doesn’t matter, it all has a story.
-Take this idealization of technique and the graphic image and apply it to anything you feel strongly about.
+Take the idealization of technique and the graphic image and apply it to anything you feel strongly about.
 I guarantee these things — your love of the image and your desire to tell a story — will carry you forward the 10, 30, 50 years it takes to master photography.
-With these loops of idealizing your style and identifying the stories you care about, you will be a master… if you can stick with it for as long as it takes.
-However long.
+With these endless loops of deconstructing and reconstructing your style and techniques, and identifying the stories you care about, you will be a master if you can stick with it for as long as it takes.